I-9 and Returning to Campus

 Note: For units that are not operating remotely and are physically present at a work location (i.e., on-site), I-9 completers should follow the normal I-9 process.
 However, if newly hired employees or existing employees are subject to COVID-19 quarantine or lockdown protocols, DHS will evaluate this on a case-by-case basis.
 Please reach out to firstname.lastname@example.org for additional instructions regarding quarantine or lockdown instructions.

 Instructions as well as additional information will be made available as it becomes available.
 If you have any questions, please reach out to email@example.com

 As required by federal law, the university must complete and retain a Form I-9 for each individual, citizens and non-citizens, hired for employment in the U.S. The form requires employees to submit documents that verify their identity and employment authorization.
 NMSU has contracted with Equifax Workforce Solutions to provide a 24/7 web-based system for new and rehired employees to complete the form I-9 and process each E-Verify case.
-Effective March 1st 2020, your location will use a Web-based I-9 service to enter electronic I-9’s and to ensure employment eligibility for new hires (E-Verify)
+Effective March 1st 2020, your location will use a Web-based I-9 service to enter electronic I-9’s and to ensure employment eligibility for all hires (E-Verify)